kastiglione/ConcurrentCollectionOperations/README.md

 ## Concurrent Collection Operations

-This is a set of categories for performing concurrent map and filter operations on Foundation data structures, currently supported are `NSArray`, `NSDictionary`, `NSSet`, `NSOrderedSet`, and `NSMapTable` (currently supported on OS X only).
+A set of categories for performing concurrent map and filter operations on Foundation data structures. `NSArray`, `NSDictionary`, `NSSet`, `NSOrderedSet`, and `NSMapTable` (OS X) are currently supported.

 Concurrency is achieved using Grand Central Dispatch's `dispatch_apply`.
 By default, operations are run on the default priority global concurrent queue